1. Home

 Loans can be good or bad debt.
 A loan is usually a good debt if you can afford to repay it and it’s used for a smart purchase.
 Loans are considered bad debt if they’re beyond your ability to repay or they’re used for unnecessary consumption.

-For tax purposes, loans are usually not considered income.
+Loans are usually not considered income for tax purposes.
 Income is money you earn through compensation, investments or other means and then keep.
 Loans are borrowed with the intent of repayment, so a loan doesn’t count as income unless the debt is forgiven.
 Consult a tax professional if you’re unsure about your tax liability.

 Interest is essentially the cost of borrowing from a lender.
 Your interest rate determines how much you pay back in addition to the principal loan amount over the repayment term.
 Even a slight change in the interest rate can drastically affect how much you pay in total on a loan.
 Keep in mind that APR is the most accurate portrayal of your actual loan expense over time — this percentage includes the interest rate plus any fees.